ChandlerJayCalkins/dnd_spellbook_maker/README.md

 # Spells
 ---

 To create a spellbook using the `create_spellbook()` function, it needs a vec of `Spell` objects.
 Spell objects should generally be created from spell json files.
+The `get_all_spells_in_folder()` can be used to easily retrieve a list of spells from a folder.
 Details on the structure of spell json files are below if you wish to create your own.
 This library comes with a spell file for every spell in the following source material books:
 - The Player's Handbook (2014)
 - The Player's Handbook (2024)
 - Xanathar's Guide to Everything